kmmoody212/reel-good-dogs/README.md

 # Reel Good Dogs 🌭🏖️

-## About

-This is a website created for future restaurant "Reel Good Dogs".
-At the moment, the website features an about page, a menu, and other basic information of the business.
+This is a website created for the future restaurant "Reel Good Dogs".
+At the moment, the website features an about page, a menu, and other basic information about the business.

 This site was also created as a solution to an assignment in the Full Stack JavaScript Course by [The Odin Project](https://theodinproject.com).